Looking for Answers

 These consumer guides are free, private, and there are no obligations.

-Our free consumer guides are set up to answer the most frequently questions our clients have asked over the past twenty-five years.
+Our free consumer guides are set up to answer the most frequently questions our clients have asked over the years.
 But we also do something else.
-We make sure that we provide answers to the questions that you should be asking so that you can avoid the deadly mistakes that could kill your claim, like the following:
+We answer the questions you should be asking so you can avoid the deadly mistakes that can kill your claim, like:

 1. How much time do I have to resolve my case?

 2. How much information do I need to provide to the insurance company?

 3. How do I to determine whether or not I have a claim under the Employer Liability Law?

 4. How does the attorney fee agreement work, and what am I really paying my lawyer at the end of the case?